KSJ-SINGH/Prediction-using-Decision-Tree-Algorithim/README.md

 - The cost of using the tree (i.e., predicting data) is logarithmic in the number of data points used to train the tree.

 - Able to handle both numerical and categorical data.
-However scikit-learn implementation does not support categorical variables for now.
-Other techniques are usually specialized in analyzing datasets that have only one type of variable.
-See algorithms for more information.

 - Able to handle multi-output problems.